WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 Verify the signature of the package with `gpg --verify Wasabi-${currentVersion}.deb` and ensure the software was signed by zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).

 Now install Wasabi with `sudo dpkg -i Wasabi-${currentVersion}.deb`, and run it with `wassabee`.
-Checkout the main documentation for a [step-by-step guide](/using-wasabi/InstallPackage.md#debian-and-ubuntu).
+Check out the main documentation for a [step-by-step guide](/using-wasabi/InstallPackage.md#debian-and-ubuntu).

 @[youtube](mTrClVA_o5A,122)
 :::